 Visitation Policies

 Tampa General Hospital Brooksville and Spring Hill recognize the importance of visitation to our patients, their families and friends.
-This policy reflects the balance required to achieve a positive visitation experience without compromising patient care, security or confidentiality.
-TGH Brooksville and Spring Hill staff and employees are responsible for the enforcement of appropriate behavior by visitors.
+Visitors are welcome.
 When developing guidelines for visitation the following factors have been considered:

 1. The benefit of visitation to the patient.